mahgouba/inventoryMaster-2/replit.md

 - ✅ Enhanced inventory statistics to show sold count only where appropriate (next to show sold cars button)

 ### Final Migration to Replit Environment Completed (July 23, 2025)
-- ✅ Successfully completed full migration from Replit Agent to standard Replit environment
+- ✅ Successfully completed full migration from Relit Agent to standard Replit environment
 - ✅ All required packages installed and verified working (Node.js 20, all dependencies present)
 - ✅ Application running properly with Express server on port 5000
 - ✅ Using in-memory storage for development compatibility without database setup requirements